MyNameIsBond/detectTheme/README.md

 ![alt text](https://i1.wp.com/thehappyprogrammer.com/wp-content/uploads/2020/12/themeDetector.png?w=1673&ssl=1?raw=true)

-<p>in this tutorial I am going to be explaining how you can detect whether the theme is .light or dark in SwiftUI.
-SwiftUI 2.0.
-I will be demonstrating a neumorphic UI using the explained knowledge</p>
+<p>in this tutorial I am going to be explaining how you can detect whether the theme is .light or .dark in SwiftUI.
+I will be demonstrating a neumorphic UI using the theme detector</p>
 <hr>

 <p>